RHG101997/notes/vault/Research.Review-Notes.md

 > If reader not excited by intro, paper is lost

-* dis they define the reseach challange and why id unquie/important
+* Did they define the reseach challange and why id unquie/important
 * Did they describe their appriuch's constribution?
 * Are you able to follow the write up?
 Flow  the above points